-The Utah Highway Patrol (UHP), operating under the Utah Department of Public Safety is a MCSAP grant sub-grantee.
+The Utah Highway Patrol (UHP) Section 15, operating under the Utah Department of Public Safety is a MCSAP grant sub-grantee.
 MCSAP funds are utilized by the UHP to conduct CMV traffic enforcement and CVSA inspections at the roadside.
 Funds are also used to provide professional services related to the MCSAP public education and outreach programs.

-MCSAP Coordination meetings with UHP and the MCD is held to review progress toward reaching MCSAP goals, review CMV related crashes and possible prevention, make future plans, and to discuss and address challenges in the MCSAP program.
-Our FMCSA State Programs Manager and Division Administrator are invited to these meetings during the year.
+MCSAP Coordination meetings with UHP and the MCD is held to review progress toward reaching MCSAP goals, review CMV related crashes and prevention, make future plans, and to discuss and address challenges in the MCSAP program.
+Attendees include the MCD's Division Director, Deputy Director, MCSAP Manage, Port of Entry Operations Managers, UHP's Section 15 Caprain, Lieutenants, and Corporal.
+Our FMCSA State Programs Manager and Division Administrator are invited to these meetings held monthly throughout the year.